Wendell Hayes

-Wendell Hayes (August 5, 1940 - December 28, 2019) was a former American football running back.
+Wendell Hayes (August 5, 1940 - December 28, 2019) was an American professional football running back.
 Wendell played college football at Humboldt State University.
 He played in the National Football League (NFL) for the Dallas Cowboys, Denver Broncos and the AFL's Kansas City Chiefs, which included the team that defeated the Minnesota Vikings in the fourth and final AFL-NFL World Championship Game.

-Early years
+Early life

 Hayes attended McClymonds High School where he developed into an exceptional multi-sport athlete.
 He received All-Oakland Athletic League honors in football, basketball and track.
 He was also an amateur boxer.

 He was mentored by Earl Meneweather who became California's first High School African American Head Football Coach in 1957.
 He was a dominant running back in football.
 He played on two undefeated basketball teams, that included Paul Silas and Aaron Pointer.

 He moved on to Merritt College before transferring to Humboldt State University, where he played football, basketball and track.